XRPLF/xrpl-dev-portal/websocket_api.md

 * [`tx_history` - Retrieve info about all recent transactions](#tx-history)
 * [`unsubscribe` - Stop listening for updates about a particular subject](#unsubscribe)

-The `wallet_accounts` command is deprecated and should not be used.
+The `wallet_accounts` command is deprecated and may be removed without further notice.

 ## Admin Commands ##